MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 # Add and manage a destination in an eventstream

 Once you have created an eventstream in Microsoft Fabric, you can route data to different destinations.
-The types of destinations that you can add to your eventstream are KQL Database, Lakehouse, and Custom App.
+The types of destinations that you can add to your eventstream are KQL Database, Lakehouse,Custom App and Reflex.
 See the [Supported destinations](#supported-destinations) section for details.

 [!INCLUDE [preview-note](../../includes/preview-note.md)]